 - Schedule and complete any neccesary testing required for graduate program.

 - Consider potential recommendation writers and discuss with a Scholar Mentor.

 - Put together a support team of faculty or advisors who would help with your application.

-- Schedule a meeting with Scholar-Mentor Lesha Greene or Aidan Beatty to discuss your application.
+- Schedule a meeting with Scholar Mentor Aidan Beatty to discuss your application

 May - August